 There is no distributor that can cover the entire territory of China.
 Therefore, a national approach can only be implemented after a series of agreements with regional distributors, especially regarding exclusivity, is done.
 While this can give importers confidence and further motivation, acquiring national exclusivity is very difficult.
 It would be more reasonable and probable to negotiate on the basis of territory.

-Though not yet fully explored, e-commerce is developing at a fast pace in China.
+Though not yet fully explored, e-commerce is developing at a fast pace in China and observers expect this to open up new opportunities in China.
 Organizing wine distribution remains to be an immature market in China.
 In a visit made by our group of the Everwines (Torres China) in Beijing, it was observed that the wines are presented in a modern way and the prices are high and offered at an international level.
-Another cellar which was less transparent than the more traditional approach contained French wine without GI and was sold at 458 RMB (55 euros).
+Another cellar that was less transparent than the more traditional approach contained French wine without GI and was sold at 458 RMB (55 euros).
 There were illustrations of flags in the background and the offer is essentially French.

 Alibaba broke all online sales records on the occasion of the Singles party.
 In just 24 hours, the sales figures approached $6 billion.
 Internet sales now account for only about 5% of wine sales.
 The main online wine shopping sites are as follows: